-There has not been any payment to the Company out of Plan funds in the previous twelve months, and no such payments are anticipated.
-No such payment is possible unless a plan's funding position is sufficiently strong to secure all benefits with insurance policies.
-As at 31 March 2015 the Plan had a funding shortfall on this basis of approximately £850 million.
+There has not been any payment to the Company out of Plan funds in the period since the 31 March 2015 valuation, and no such payments are anticipated.
+No such payment is possible unless the Plan's funding position is sufficiently strong to secure all benefits with insurance policies.
+As at 31 March 2017, the Plan actuary has estimated the Plan had a funding shortfall on this basis of approximately £850 million.
+We are required by law to give you this information.
+The reason this amount differs from the ongoing funding information detailed above is because insurance policies are expensive.

-Your questions answered:
+Some questions answered:

-How does the Scheme operate?
+How does the Plan operate?

-The TRW Pension Plan is a closed final salary pension plan.
+The TRW Pension Plan is a closed defined benefit pension plan.
 With this type of plan, when required, the Company pays contributions in accordance with any Recovery Plan and its Schedule of Contributions.
 These contributions are then invested in funds that are expected to provide income, and to increase in value.
 The combination of contributions, investment income and growth is then used to pay members' pensions.
 The money to pay for members' pensions is held in a common fund.
 It is not held in separate individual funds for each member.

-How is the amount of funding that the Scheme needs worked out?
+How is the amount of funding that the Plan needs worked out?